mahdi-q/Tarkhineh-Project/README.md

-Before running the website run these on the Terminal:
+Before running the website run these on the Terminal :
 "node server.js"
+&
 "json-server --watch database.json"
-Also you can see the website here(https://mahdi-q.github.io/tarkhineh/)